lektorium-tutor/lekt/docs/tutor.rst

 .. _maintainers:

-Joining the team of Tutor Maintainers
+Joining the team of Lekt Maintainers
 -------------------------------------

 We have an open team of volunteers who help support the project.
 You can read all about it `here <https://discuss.openedx.org/t/tutor-maintainers/7287>`__ -- and we hope that you'll consider joining us 😉